Alief Community Park

 To request park repairs please call 311 or 713.837.0311 or submit your request online by clicking this link.

 In 1993, the city of Houston purchased the former Quillian Memorial Center from the First United Methodist Church of Houston at a cost of $3.5 million and added it to the city’s park inventory.
-Originally called Southwest Park and later Quillian Park, the site was officially renamed Alief Park in July 1997 at the request of former Council Member Ray Driscoll to reflect the community in which it resided.
-The Alief Park acquisition was designed to meet the recreation and leisure needs of southwest Houston.
+Originally called Southwest Park and later Quillian Park, the site was officially renamed Alief Community Park in July 1997 at the request of former Council Member Ray Driscoll to reflect its community.
+The park acquisition was designed to meet the recreation and leisure needs of southwest Houston.

 In 1997, under the Parks to Standard Program, a program initiated by former Mayor Bob Lanier to bring 277 parks up to standard, this newly acquired park received more that $857,000 in improvements which included community center renovations, parking lot improvements, fencing, refurbished restrooms and drainage ditch re-grading.